rvessell/ece3005/howto.md

 ### Code
 ---------------------

-<p> In engineering, it is not uncommon to include code blocks in your documents.
-Clearly displaying the code can be the difference between a well received document and one that is unusable. </p>
+  In engineering, it is not uncommon to include code blocks in your documents.
+Clearly displaying the code can be the difference between a well received document and one that is unusable.

 To include code portions inline with the text, place \` on each side of the code.
 - For example, \`mkdir new_dir\` generates `mkdir new_dir`.